-Blue Fish’s Armand Quentel on « MPAs And Fisheries Management »
+Blue Fish Europe on « MPAs And Fisheries Management »

-On Tuesday 13 October, Armand Quentel, member of Blue Fish, Chair of its Environment and Maritime Planning group, and Chair of the Environment Committee of the Regional Fisheries Committee of Brittany (France), spoke at the event “MPAs and Fisheries Management”, organized by EBCD, and chaired by Isabelle Thomas (S&D, France).
+On Tuesday 13 October, Armand Quentel, Chair of Environment and Maritime Planning group of Blue Fish Europe, and Chair of the Environment Committee of the Regional Fisheries Committee of Brittany (France), spoke at the event “MPAs and Fisheries Management”, organized by EBCD, and chaired by Isabelle Thomas (S&D, France).

 Speaking alongside Armand Quentel were Serge Garcia, Chair of the IUCN Fisheries Experts Group; François Gauthiez, representative of the French Agency of Marine Protected Areas; Ernesto Penas Lado, Director for “Policy development and coordination” at DG MARE; and Bertie Armstrong, from the Scottish Fishermen’s Federation.

 In his presentation, Armand Quentel explained how Marine Protected Areas can become useful tools for fishermen, to ensure ecological, economic and social sustainability of European coastal and marine areas.
 He also insisted on the necessary cooperation between all the actors operating in an MPA, to maintain biodiversity and ecological sustainability.

 Drawing on the new United Nations Sustainable Development Goals, he highlighted the role of the fishing sector in contributing to tackling the growing food challenge worldwide.
 In order to feed humans worldwide, fishermen have to provide consumers with “healthy, loyal and merchant” products.